ehsanasgari/DiTaxa/README.md

 <h1>Installation</h1>

-MicroPheno is implemented in Python3.x and uses ScikitLearn and Keras frameworks for machine learning.
+DiTaxa is implemented in Python3.x and uses ScikitLearn and Keras frameworks for machine learning.
 To install the dependencies use the following command:
 ```
 pip install -r requirements.txt
 ```